LCAS/uol-openday-robot/README.md

 Modules for the UOL open day

+more details, ideas, and discussions to be found in the [wiki](https://github.com/LCAS/uol-openday-robot/wiki/_pages).

 ## Project Synopsis

 The aim of this project is to develop a robot demonstration platform to promote the College of Science during Open Days and other public events.
 It will be based on